Kulob: Climate

 Kulob has a hot-summer Mediterranean climate (Köppen climate classification: Csa).
-The average annual temperature is 15.8 °C. The warmest month is July with an average temperature of 28.3 °C and the coolest month is January with an average temperature of 2.2 °C. The average annual precipitation is 590.0 mm and has an average of 72.8 days with precipitation.
-The wettest month is March with an average of 133 mm of precipitation and the driest month is August with an average of 0 mm of precipitation.
+The average annual temperature is 15.8 °C. The warmest month is July with an average temperature of 28.3 °C and the coolest month is January with an average temperature of 2.2 °C. The average annual precipitation is 590.0 mm and has an average of 103 days with precipitation.
+The wettest month is March with an average of 133 mm of precipitation and the driest month is August with an average of 1.1 mm of precipitation.

 Subdivisions

-Before ca. 2018, Kulob was the seat of Kulab District, which covered the rural part of the present city of Kulob.
+Before ca. 2018, Kulob was the seat of Kulob District, which covered Kulob's outlying rural areas.
 The city of Kulob covers Kulob proper and four jamoats.
 These are as follows: